 - La Caravana: Run by its super friendly and experienced Chilean chef and owner, Álvaro, this Latin American fusion spot offers a menu where every dish can be veganized without losing its essence.
 They work with plant-based proteins like tempeh, tofu, and jackfruit.
 Must-tries: boniato with caramelized onions and vegan cheese, chipotle pil-pil with tempeh, and the vegan "duck" with passion fruit sauce.
 Don't skip the milhojas cake for dessert!

-- Mimo Vegan Bistro
+- Mimo Vegan

 Another one of Málaga's best vegan restaurants.
 They offer a varied and tasty menu, ideal for casual dinners. - La Casa del Perro